 Your local Omaha and Council Bluffs real estate agent can be an invaluable asset here.
 While not an inspector, a local Omaha and Council Bluffs realtor still knows what to look for.
 Discover more by calling Chris and her team at Homes By Chris Harter at 402-378-9462.

-One of the signs of a bad property in Council Bluffs or Omaha that many buyers overlook or never even think to check into is the history of the property.
+One of the signs of a bad property in Omaha or Omaha that many buyers overlook or never even think to check into is the history of the property.
 Even if the price is right, history can turn up problems that make it a bad investment.

 Some of the things to look for, according to industry experts, are: